Welcome to PNW DMR

 cost of of $4,500 to put a repeater

 up on a major mountaintop site, we

 more capability, most especially

-with the networking capability.
+with the networking component.

 This welcome page

-is not really a the best place to
+is not really the best place to

 hit you with everything at once but

 more our effort to begin small and